puppetlabs/puppet-docs/source/pe/3.7/install_system_requirements.markdown

 ***AIX***

-In order to run the puppet agent on AIX systems, you'll need to ensure the following are installed *before* attempting to install the puppet agent:
+In order to run the Puppet agent on AIX systems, you'll need to ensure the following are installed *before* attempting to install the Puppet agent:

 * bash
 * zlib